Learn how to cook couscous! Toss this tiny pasta with herbs and lemon to make a simple side dish, or try one of the

 How to Cook Couscous

-How you cook couscous will depend on what type of couscous you buy.
+How you cook couscous will depend on what type you buy.
 In grocery stores, you will most often find these two varieties:

 - Traditional couscous (white or whole wheat): As you can see in the picture below, this variety is even smaller than quinoa!
 It would traditionally be steamed in a special pot called a couscoussier, but you can also quickly steam it in a regular lidded pot or saucepan.
 Measure a 1:1 ratio of couscous and water, and bring the water to a boil.
 When the water is boiling, add the grains, cover the pot, and remove it from the heat.
 Let it stand for 5 minutes, covered, before you remove the lid and fluff with a fork.
 Though it’s not totally necessary, I also like to add a bit of olive oil and salt to the boiling water to add flavor and prevent clumping.

 Couscous Recipes and Serving Ideas

 Once you’ve cooked your couscous, you have all sorts of options for using it!
 Here are a few of my favorites:

 - Serve it as a side dish.
 Below, you’ll find my favorite way to prepare it as a simple side dish.
 I dress it up with herbs, lemon juice, pine nuts, and olive oil to make a bright, healthy pilaf.
 It pairs nicely with any protein, vegetable main dish, or soup!

 - Top it with a stew.
 Traditional Moroccan couscous is often served with stewy seasonal vegetables, and I adore this preparation.
 Find my riff on North African tagine on page 207 of Love and Lemon Every Day!